MuhammedKalkan/Portal/README.md

 # Planet Terrain Server (PTS)

+❗ High Resolution and 90 meters world tilesets are in sale to support the project.
+Contact if interested

 PTS is a software that produces terrain data to be served primarily for [CesiumJS](cesiumjs.org) library.

 Twitter page [HERE](https://twitter.com/TerrainServer)